-The Alliance considers all highly liquid investments purchased with an original maturity of three months or less to be cash equivalents.
+The Alliance considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.

 Investments

 Investments are stated at fair value.
 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.
 Net realized and unrealized gains and losses are reflected in the statement of activities.